 Scroll down to learn about some of the major economic development initiatives underway, courtesy of the Queens Borough President’s Office.

-With unemployment continuing to be a major problem in Queens and across the country, Borough President Donovan Richards will host the next edition of his monthly Virtual Queens Jobs Recruitment Fair on May 20, 2021 at 2PM.
+With unemployment continuing to be a major problem in Queens and across the country, Borough President Donovan Richards continues to host monthly Virtual Queens Jobs Recruitment Fairs.
+The July iteration of the Fair will be announced in the coming days.

 For the videos of previous Virtual Queens Jobs Recruitment Fairs and the list of jobs presented, visit queensbp.org/recruitmentfair.